Although it’s one of the country’s smallest states, online colleges in Massachusetts continue to grow as the state focuses on its higher education.

 Fitchburg offers free demo courses so students can try out the programs they are interested in.
 Many of the school’s online courses are just 8 weeks long.
 The school offers undergraduate and graduate degrees in fields such as criminal justice, human resources management, education, and more.

 Fitchburg State University is accredited by the New England Commission of Higher Education.

 U.S. News & World Report named Framingham State University in its listing of the best public regional universities.
-The school offers 18 online programs for busy students with other commitments.
+The school offers 18 online programs designed for busy students with other commitments.
 Most of these programs are fully online, but some are offered in a hybrid format.

 Students can earn a BA in Liberal Studies online.
 The school offers online graduate programs in merchandising, educational technology, nursing, and more.

 Framingham State University is accredited by the New England Commission of Higher Education.

 Students can earn undergraduate or graduate degrees online through the Extension School at Harvard University.
 These programs are designed to give students the rigorous academics they’d expect from a school like Harvard while also being flexible with their schedules.
-The program offers a BA in Liberal Arts and graduate degrees in biology, cybersecurity, and more.

 Harvard University is accredited by the New England Commission of Higher Education.